kwonus/Quelle/AV-Bible-ICL.md

 Most modern search engines, provide a mechanism for searching via a text input box, where the user is expected to type search terms.
 While this interface is primitive from a UI perspective, it facilitates rich augmentation via search-specific semantics.
 Google pioneered the modern search interface by employing an elegantly simple "search box".
 This was an evolution away from the complex interfaces that preceded it.
 However, when a user searches for multiple terms, it becomes confusing how to obtain any results except "match every term".

 The vast world of search is rife for a standardized search-syntax that moves us past only basic search capabilities.
-Without the introduction of a complicated search UI, Quelle represents a freely available specification for an open Human-Machine-Interface (HMI).
+Without the introduction of a complicated search UI, Imperative Control Language (ICL) provides a concise and easy to learn command language for search, configuration, and control of AV-Bible.
+ICL is a dialect of Quelle and conforms to the Quelle Specification.
 It can be easily invoked from within a simple text input box on a web page or even from a specialized command shell.
 The syntax supports Boolean operations such as AND, OR, and NOT, albeit in a non-gear-headed way.
 While great care has been taken to support the construction of complex queries, greater care has been taken to maintain a clear and concise syntax.

-Quelle, IPA: [kɛl], in French means "What? or Which?".
-As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
-In 2024, Quelle 4 was released.
-Search syntax has remained largely unchanged since version 1.
-Version 4 syntax is more streamlined than ever.
-Plus, it also comes with a reference implementation in Rust and a fully specified PEG grammar.

-Quelle is consistent with itself.
+ICL is consistent with itself.
 Some constructs make parsing unambiguous; other constructs increase ease of typing (Specifically, we attempt to minimize the need to press the shift-key).
 Naturally, existing scripting languages have some influence on our syntax.
 However, to avoid complexity, we favor simplicity of expression over versatility.
 There might be edge cases that where a more versatile grammar could have reduced keystrokes.
-Yet, we strived to keep Quelle simple.
+Yet, we strived to keep ICL simple.
 Avoiding nuance has produced a grammar that is easy to type, easy to learn, and easy to remember.
 Moreover, most search expressions look no different than they might appear today in a Google or Bing search box.
-Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)

-### Overview of Quelle Syntax
+### Overview of ICL Syntax

-There are three types of statements in Quelle
+There are three types of statements

 | Statement Type               | Syntax                                                       |
 | ---------------------------- | ------------------------------------------------------------ |